Graduate Certificate in Gracism Studies

 Learn to Lead with Gracism

-“Gracism” is a term coined by Dr. David Anderson, OGS Chancellor and global leader in a faith-based approach to combating racism and promoting diversity and inclusion.
-Gracism is a practical solution to dealing with the problems of division in our culture: racial, gender, socioeconomic, religious, political.
-Gracism is a people-centered approach to including, valuing, and honoring those who are otherwise marginalized, disenfranchised, and underprivileged.
+“Gracism” is a term coined by Dr. David Anderson, OGS Chancellor and global leader in a faith-based approach to promoting inclusion.
+Gracism is a practical solution to dealing with the problems of division in our culture: racial, gender, socioeconomic, religious, and political.
+Gracism is a people-centered approach to inclusion.

 Dr. David Anderson